|Index||7 reviews in total|

 What do I know, I am just one of the viewing audience members.

-This was one of the shows that I wanted to follow-up on.
-But, I'd just
+This was one of the shows that I wanted to catch when it first aired,

-couldn't bring myself on devoting my time to this show.
-To have a show
+but I ultimately couldn't bring myself in devoting time to this show.

 |Plot keywords||Main details||Your user reviews|